syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 {% endtabs %}

-*  **Step 2**: Customize the foreground color and font weight of the table summary row in Both Light and dark themes.
+*  **Step 2**: Customize the foreground color and font weight of the table summary row in both light and dark themes.

 ### Light Theme:
 {% tabs %}